MikaRyklief/INSY7314-Part2/README.md

      - Employee ID: `OPS001`
      - Password: `OpsPortal!2024`

-## DevSecOps Pipeline and Automation
+## CI/CD & Automation (CircleCI)

-The repository ships with the `secure-ci` GitHub Actions workflow that runs on every push, pull request, or manual trigger:

-1. Installs dependencies for `backend` and `frontend`.
-2. Runs ESLint on both projects.
-3. Builds the React app.
+The CircleCI pipeline (`.circleci/config.yml`) runs on every push:

-4. Executes `npm run security-scan` (`npm audit --audit-level=high`) for the API.
+1. Installs backend dependencies with `npm ci`, lints the API, and executes `npm run security-scan` (`npm audit --audit-level=high`).
-5. Performs a dedicated dependency audit job to block high severity issues from promotion.

-To mirror the pipeline locally after pulling fresh code:
+2. Installs frontend dependencies, runs ESLint, and builds the React application.

+### First-time setup

+1. Push your changes to the remote repository.
+2. Sign in at [CircleCI](https://app.circleci.com), select this project, and click **Set Up Project** (no starter config required).
+3. Confirm the default branch; CircleCI will pull the repo and run the `build_and_secure` workflow automatically.

+### Local verification

 ```bash
 # Backend
 cd backend